csdms/ivy/lessons/best-practices/collaboration-etiquette.md

 Some recommendations:

 1. Use issues.
-A good issue should describe th problem.
+A good issue should describe a problem.
 If an error is thrown, the text of the error message should be included.
 Don't screenshot the error--it's not searchable, and the text of the error can't be copy/pasted easily.